vinaydhegde/testdriven-site/src/_posts/blog/2018-05-29-developing-a-single-page-app-with-flask-and-vuejs.md

 ```sh
 $ npm install -g vue-cli@2.9.3
 ```

+> First time with npm?
+Review the official [What is npm?](https://docs.npmjs.com/getting-started/what-is-npm) guide.

 Then, within "flask-vue-crud", run the following command to initialize a new Vue project called `client` with the [webpack](https://github.com/vuejs-templates/webpack) config: